-Laminate floors can be installed over almost any type of existing floors, which is why it is very useful in the old buildings with uneven sub-floors.
+Laminate installation can happen over almost any type of existing floors, which is why it is very useful in the old buildings with uneven subfloors.
 American families have become more and more familiar with laminate flooring because of laminate countertops.
 By using the countertop technology and adding considerably more resin to the wear layer, some laminate floor manufacturers boast that their laminate floors are now 10 to 20 times harder than laminate countertops.

 For this reason, laminates have become one of the best selling floors in the United States.

-To summarize, you should know that laminate flooring offer many benefits to you and your home, including:
+To summarize, you should know that laminate flooring offers many benefits to you and your home, including:

 Everything your family will ever need to know about laminate construction.
 Knowledge how laminate is manufactured is easy and simple.
 We’ve outlined the basics below and ask that you and your family read through them to better understand how this unique product is created.